-To disenroll from optional supplemental benefits, send a signed letter to us requesting to be disenrolled.
-You can also fax the letter to (541) 382-4217 or (855) 382-4217 toll-free.
+To disenroll from optional supplemental benefits send a signed letter to us requesting to be disenrolled.
+You can also fax the letter to (855) 382-4217 toll-free.
 It is important that you state your request is to disenroll from the Optional Preventive Dental plan.
 We will send you a confirmation letter that tells you when these benefits will end.
 Your optional supplemental benefits are still available to you up until your disenrollment date.